 To better understand why prices are beginning to level out, let’s start with why lumber prices became volatile in the first place.

-What Triggered High Lumber Prices 2021?
+What Triggered High Lumber Prices in 2020 and 2021?

-Immediately before the pandemic took hold, new home starts were up and demand was strong.
-Adding even more demand post pandemic began to put immense strain on supply that was struggling to come back on line.
-While many businesses were forced to shut down completely, even the less severe restrictions created extreme bottlenecks in the supply chain as mills were operating in sporadic fashion.
-Lastly, the February freeze event in the south caused many of the plants that produce resins and adhesives for panel lumber to shut down wreaking havoc on the panel lumber market.
+Immediately before the pandemic took hold in 2020, new home starts were up and demand was strong.
+Adding even more demand at the beginning of the pandemic put immense strain on the supply that was struggling to come back online.
+While many businesses were forced to shut down completely, even the less severe restrictions created extreme bottlenecks in the supply chain as mills were operating sporadically or not at all.
+From April 2020 to April 2021, the price of lumber jumped an unprecedented 365%, according to Texas A&M.

-What Popped the Bubble?
+What Popped the Lumber Price Bubble in 2021?

 In reaction to the sudden and drastic price increases many of the large, national builders put the brakes on new starts, easing the red-lined demand for lumber and lumber-based products.
 Along with the big guys, even small developers put projects on a brief hold to weather the storm.
 Additionally, mills were brought back online to full capacity, and new mills were started up thanks to investments from the largest milling companies.

 Because of this, lumber futures dropped for six solid weeks in a row starting from the stratospheric peak in May 2021.
 From May 2021 to June alone, the price per 1,000 board feet dropped precipitously from $1,700 to $800.
 It was the largest drop in the history of lumber, which is no surprise given where prices were in the spring of 2021.